fjsnow/fjsn.io/src/posts/theme-switcher.md

 }
 ```

 Finally, I needed a way for the user to select the theme.
-Going with the progressive enhancement approach, I added a button only visible to Javascript users (Using a sneaky CSS class `js-only` that is declared within a `<noscript>` tag).
+Going with the progressive enhancement approach, I added a button only visible to JavaScript users (Using a sneaky CSS class `js-only` that is declared within a `<noscript>` tag).

 ```html
 <div class="js-only relative h-4 w-4 cursor-pointer gap-2" id="theme-toggle">